shaner1/Machine_Learning_-_Statistic/README.md

 ## Troubleshooting

 If you encounter errors with this project please contact me at [G00387904@gmit.ie](mailto) and I will be happy to assist you in any way I can.

 ***

+## Credits

+Throughout this project, I have borrowed heavily from the Machine Learning and Statistic module course work created by Dr.Ian McLoughlin of GMIt.
+I also replied upon the Scikit-Learn and SciPy documentation.
+For help with markdown, I have referenced this blog https://www.markdownguide.org/basic-syntax/.

+***